Live Music + Local Eats to Celebrate Summer

 Save the Date for Wild Hope Farm's annual Pickin' Party!
 We are super excited to announce that this year's party will be in honor of the South Carolina Nature Conservancy's 50th Anniversary*.

 We invite you to join us at the farm for a evening celebration of all things local!
 From farm-fresh food and drinks, to a great lineup of guitar pickin' musicians, and a special demonstration from the Nature Conservancy, this is an event you (and your friends/family/kids) do not want to miss!
 Picnic tables and bales will be set up by our hay-wagon stage overlooking our 10-acre pond.
 BYO picnic blanket.
+Dan the Pig Man is our BBQ vendor and Legal Remedy Brewery will have beer for purchase highlighting some flavors from the farm.

 3 - 4 PM Early bird activities (yoga, farm tour, trail walk)